 - Virginia Rountree, Deputy Director of Community Services and Managed Care, AZ Dept. of Economic Security

-- Cara Christ, Director, AZ Dept. of Health Services
+- Carla Berg, Deputy Director, AZ Dept. of Health Services

 SMAC is always accepting nominations to serve.
 Committee member voting sessions take place annually during the October quarterly meeting as stated in the SMAC bylaws.